 - Long (L) – red spectrum (absorption peak ≈ 565 nm)

-Opponent process theory postulates that color vision depends upon three receptor complexes with opposite actions: light/dark (white/black), red/green, and blue/yellow.
+Meanwhile, opponent process theory postulates that color vision depends on three receptor complexes with opposite actions: light/dark (or white/black), red/green, and blue/yellow.

-For instance, in a 2005 study at the University of Rochester, individuals tended to perceive colors the same way even though their number of cones in their retinas varied widely.
+For instance, in a 2005 study at the University of Rochester, individuals tended to perceive colors the same way, even though the number of cones in their retinas varied widely.
 When volunteers were asked to tune a disk to what they’d describe as “pure yellow” light, everyone selected nearly the same wavelength.

-But things get much more complicated when individuals or multiple people try to match colors to samples.
-Physical/environmental factors and personal differences among viewers can alter perception.
+But things get much more complicated when individuals or multiple people try to match colors to product or material samples.
+Physical or environmental factors and personal differences among viewers can alter our perception of color.
 These factors include:

 |· Light source|

-Mathematics of color
+The Mathematics of Color Perception

-Since environmental and personal factors influence color perception, we can’t be assured of accurate matches when we’re comparing colors visually to a standard sample.
+Since environmental and personal factors influence color perception, we can’t be assured of accurate matches when we’re visually comparing colors to a standard sample.
 This can cause real business problems like production delays, material waste, and quality control failures.

 The CIE color model, or CIE XYZ color space, was created in 1931.
 It’s essentially a mapping system that plots colors in a 3D space using red, green, and blue values as the axes.